Greenfield project: Cell phone networks

+Advantages of Greenfield Projects

+There are several advantages of Greenfield projects, some of which are:

+Flexibility: Architects can have flexibility in the design of the facility.

+Latest Technology: Architects can use the latest technology and sustainable practices to design the facility.

+Expansion Provisions: The master plan of the facility can provide for well-planned expansions.

+Codes, Compliance and Safety Regulations: Greenfield projects allow the architect to design as per the codes and compliances that ensure the safety of passengers.

+Disadvantages of Greenfield Projects

+Capital Costs: The capital costs for investment, infrastructure development and land acquisition are high.

+Schedules: The construction schedule of Greenfield projects is more due to the development of the infrastructure.

+Challenge: Greenfield projects uncertainly is greater than Brownfield projects.

+Environmental Impact: Greenfield projects have a greater impact on the environment.

+While Greenfield projects have the advantage of being flexible, incorporating new technologies and the potential for expansion, they also have the disadvantage of higher projects costs, longer lead times and unknown risks.

 Other uses

 Literal examples of greenfield projects are new factories, power plants, airports which are built from scratch on greenfield land.
 Those facilities which are modified/upgraded are called brownfield land projects (often the pre-existing site/facilities are contaminated/polluted.)

 In transportation industries (e.g., automotive, aircraft, engines) the equivalent concept is called "clean sheet design".

 Greenfield also has meaning in sales.
 A greenfield opportunity refers to a marketplace that is completely untapped and free for the taking.

 From an Information Technology Service Management (ITSM) perspective, an IT organization that is being set up from scratch is said to start from a "greenfield" situation.
 This is because it would have no live services or practices in place to start with.